exeed-media/mod0/shared/evaluation.md

 ## Exercises

-There are 2 sets of exercises for this evaluation.
-Please record the first exercise using Loom.
+There are 3 sets of exercises for this evaluation.
+Record your screen and audio using Loom while completing Exercise #1 from the evaluation articulating exactly what you are doing every step of the way with technical vocabulary.

 Note: Some language used in these prompts might be new to you.
 This is intentional and designed to support you in being flexible while reading documentation and specifications (as that is an essential skill for a developer to have).
-Use your context clues, make educated guesses with the knowledge you have, and if you are completely unsure “does it mean X or Y?” - do the exercise both ways x and y
+Use your context clues, make educated guesses with the knowledge you have.

 <div class="s-card">
   <h3>Exercise 1: Objects</h3>